Enhancing Internet connectivity with MultiPath TCP

 We then went back to the drawing board and studied in detail the comments raised by the IETF and proposed the 0-RTT Convert protocol, our second innovation.
 This new solution leverages the recently standardised TCP Fast Open and encodes the destination address as well as additional information in the payload of the initial SYN packet.
 It has been accepted as a working group document within the TCPM working group.
 Its scope is broader than Multipath TCP proxies, but we focus here on this use case which appears to be the most important one today.
 From a deployment viewpoint, the main benefit of this approach is that the HAG does not need to reside on the DSL path.
 This simplifies the routing configuration of the DSL network and eases the scaling of the HAGs.
 Furthermore, it is possible to deploy such a HAG without performing any network address translation on the HAGs.
 This new deployment model is the second model that is recommended by the Broadband Forum as the explicit mode of operation in the forthcoming WT-378 specification.

 Its operation is illustrated in the figure below.
 The client initiates a TCP connection by sending a SYN packet.
 This connection attempt is proxied by the HCPE that initiates a Multipath TCP connection towards the HAG (address @h1).
 This connection attempt includes two TCP options: MP_CAPABLE (Multipath TCP) and TFO (TCP Fast Open) as well as a 0-rtt Convert message that provides the address of the destination server.
 The main benefit of this deployment model is that since the SYN is directly addressed to the HAG, the HAG can be located anywhere inside the network.
 The HAG extracts the server address from the payload of the SYN packet and then initiates the connection towards the final server.
-As in the implicit deployment model, the client can establish a connection with a server within only one round-trip-time.
+As in the implicit deployment model, the client can establish a connection with a server within only one RTT, three RTT less than SOCKS protocol.

 Our R&D team performed tests to measure the performance related to latency for the time to exchange SOCKSv5 commands between the client and SOCKS Proxy.
 It is noteworthy that the last 15% of connections had RTTs higher than 50ms, thus increasing latency by a minimum of 150ms due to the SOCKSv5 protocol.
 More details available in this blog post.